 X-Plane 11 is a more modern take on FSX, with much-improved graphics, cockpit models, and a menu system that won’t leave you slamming your head on the desk before your first take-off.
 In fact, there’s plenty more to enjoy about X-Plane 11 before actually flying – just sitting in the airport and watching the cavalcade of catering trucks, tugs, refueling tanks, and cargo trolleys moving about is endlessly engrossing.
 But it’s in the air where X-Plane 11 is at its most convincing, especially in light aircraft where you can really feel every bump, quirk of the plane’s flight characteristics.

-While there are no planes in Superflight, we’re adding it to the bottom of the list for one reason: flying around in it feels phenomenal.
+While there are no planes in Superflight, we’re adding it to the list for one reason: flying around in it feels phenomenal.
 Superflight is one of the most relaxing games around, which is impressive as it’s all about flying down a deathly hazardous mountain in a wingsuit and racking up as many points as possible on the way by flying close to rock formations and through tight tunnels.
 Every level is procedurally generated ensuring there’s a constant sense of discovery, and if you find a seed you particularly like you can save it and challenge friends to beat your score.

 Bomber Crew puts you in charge of selecting and managing the crew for a WW2 bomber, going out on bombing, raids, and getting back to England with as few casualties as possible.
 During every mission you’ll need to manage the positions of each crew member, battle with enemy fighter planes, and diligently ensure you’re flying in the right direction and height – too high and your crew will freeze to death, too low and you’ll be shot out the sky.
 While Bomber Crew looks light and friendly, the smallest mistakes in this strategy plane game will very quickly lead to crew deaths.